tytydraco/yessleep/out/My_exboyfriend_was_very_sensitive_about_his_intelligence.md

 “Never mind… Towers… Okay, Mum,” She said, unleashing a hoarse cry.

 “...
-I’m going to get help,” I shivered, prying her strong fingers from my arm.
+I’m going to get help,” I shivered, prizing her strong fingers from my arm.

 Before the damaged woman could injure me again, whether intentionally or not, I twisted to flee the basement.
 And a warm wave of panic immediately drenched my face.